bbartling/BrickModelSummarizer/README.md

 ```

 ## The Large Language Model (LLM)
 The `model` subdirectory contains a script named `download_model.py`.
-When executed, this script will download a model from HuggingFace.
+When executed, this script will download a model from [TheBloke](https://huggingface.co/TheBloke) on HuggingFace.
 Be aware that the model file sizes are relatively large, weighing approximately 3-10 gigabytes.
 See script and comment out which model you want to experiment with.
 More testing needs to be done to find one that works best.

 **llama-2-7b-chat.ggmlv3.q2_K.bin**
 * Bits: 2